ratatui/ratatui/examples/wasm-widgets/hello-c/README.md

 ## What it does

-Renders the text `Hello from C` with a green foreground and black background, using the same low-level cell commands as the Rust `hello-widget`.
+Renders the text `Hello from C` with a green foreground and black background, using the same low-level cell commands as the Rust `hello-rust`.

 ## Prerequisites